Vegetarian China

 The same munchies can be procured for long bus journeys.

-All Chinese airlines now provide vegetarian meals if you book them in advance.
+Reportedly some Chinese airlines now provide vegetarian meals if you book them in advance.

 Vegetarian Restaurants